julianofhernandez/Highway-Traffic-Detection/README.md

 These images were processed using a ```minimum_probibility = 15``` as seen in /src/vardata.py.

-Here is an plot that shows detected vehicles over the course of a day
+Here is an plot that shows detected vehicles over the course of a day.
+We do see a large increase during the morning commute time, however, this may be due to the issue described below.

 ![processed_image](doc/photos/graph.png)